nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- **Farewell**
 - Exit

-# Dragon
+## Dragon

 - Disable mine
 - Monter la dune
 - Loot Twilek mort -> Thermal Detonator ?
 - Go to other path
-- Disable mines 2
+- Disable mines 2!
-- Take Canderous and Bastila
+- Take Canderous and Bastila (level up 12)

-- Go to the Dragon
+- Go to the Dragon cave
+- Bastla + Canderous Banter!
+(1/1)
+    - Okay, let's not get into this.
 - Go see Komad
 	- I thought
 	- Why should we kill ?